-Nigeria World Cup 2018 Standings
+Nigeria's World Cup 2022 Standings

 Nigeria complete Group D, which also includes Argentina, Iceland and Croatia.
 Below you will find their current tournament standings, updated after every matchday.

-Nigeria Odds To Win The World Cup
+Nigeria's Odds To Win The World Cup

 Nigeria may be considered the strongest of the African participants at the 2018 World Cup.
 Boasting a solid lineup and a tactically shrewd German at the helm, expect the Super Eagles to be involved in low scoring contests and push their opposition all the way until the final whistle.

-Sports Interaction have listed the Nigerians as outsiders in the outright betting market, priced at +18900.
+Sports Interaction has listed the Nigerians as outsiders in the outright betting market, priced at +18900.
 While it's pretty much out of the question to suggest they can win the tournament, they are certainly a chance of making it to the second round, and you will receive generous odds of +230 if you believe they can progress from a group containing 2014 finalists Argentina and a strong looking Croatian side.

 Our pick is a group stage exit for Nigeria, simply because Argentina and Croatia boast better teams and will do enough to progress from Group D. Nigeria's best chance will come against Iceland in their second game, although they will need to jag a draw or better against Argentina, something they have never achieved.

-Nigeria Squad & Key Players
+Nigeria's Squad & Key Players

-All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalised until the first week of June, just days prior to the tournament start date.
-We will update you when the team sheets are announced, but first let's take a look at some of the most important players in the Nigerian team and who we think will play a big part in the competition.
+All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalized until the first week of June, just days prior to the tournament start date.
+We will update you when the team sheets are announced, but first, let's take a look at some of the most important players in the Nigerian team and who we think will play a big part in the competition.